alessandrobaldo/PredictionModelsInForexMarkets/README.md

 Long Short-Term Memory Network (LSTM)
 -------------------------------------

-For the final network configuration, the number of LSTM layers and the number of cells inside each layer were used as hyperparameters to be tuned; in the end, the final structure (Figure [fig:LSTM]) had the following settings:
+For the final network configuration, the number of LSTM layers and the number of cells inside each layer were used as hyperparameters to be tuned; in the end, the final structure had the following settings:

 -   LSTM layers: 2